Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 Download the image from the box into a folder named `data_for_inference` (do NOT give it any other name) and then place this folder any directory of choice, for example, `/data/username/`.

 #### Step 2: Pull the docker image
 This should pull my docker image from docker hub.
-It is around 8GB in size.
+It is a really huge file.
 `docker pull pulks/docker_hippogang_exvivo_segm:v${LATEST_TAG}`

 #### Step 3: Run the docker container